 Sign Up for PTC

-Create your account to start a free trial that lets you translate 20,000 words into 2 languages.
+Create your account to start a free trial.
+You’ll be able to translate up to 20,000 words into 2 languages, no credit card required.

 Step 2

-Upload the files containing your translatable text.
-PTC can translate a wide range of resource file formats, including:
+Upload the files that contain your translatable text.
+PTC works with a wide range of resource file formats, including:

 Gettext.po